deepak2303/ZomatoClone/README.md

 ## Getting Started

-This project was built using Basic HTML , CSS and JAVASCRIPT.
+This project was built using Basic HTML and CSS.
-Zomato is an Indian multinational restaurant aggregator and food delivery company founded by Deepinder Goyal and Pankaj Chaddah in 2008.
+Zomato is an Indian multinational restaurant aggregator and food delivery company.

 ### Setup